Judge Deborah and the authorization of Women

 Deborah was a prophetess and also a judge but she was never a priest.
-For this reason, she does not serve as an example of women spiritual leaders in the church office.
+For this reason, she does not serve as an example for the ordination of women.
 The biblical headship principle related to the issue of female ordination is spiritual headship in the church.
 The fact that in unusual circumstances Deborah exercised civil authority in Israel still does not serve as a reason of female headship in normal church offices, such as priest, elder or bishop.
 The Bible reveals that it was not God’s ideal or plan for women to be leaders of civil government as seen in the following examples:

 Deborah lived during the period when the theocratic government had not been in practice.
 So, in the absence of the usual male judges, the Isralites sought her counsel and wisdom.
 She gave her advice in nature and under a tree not in a court room setting (Judges 4:5), and not at the city gate where the usual male judges held their official duty in giving counsel to the people.
 Deborah did what a wife would do when her husband is absent or like a vice president would do when the president is absent.